-This is very reliable at eliminating pain permanently from the joint.
+Fusion is very reliable at eliminating pain permanently from the joint.
 Studies have shown good restoration in the gait with very few functional limitations.
 This surgery is also an excellent option for patients with arthritis associated with deformity of the toe.

 The major disadvantage of this surgery is that a good result is a completely rigid joint.
-This will negatively affect patients that wish to run or participate in activities requiring motion of the big toe (such as many yoga poses).
+This result will negatively affect patients that wish to run or participate in activities requiring motion of the big toe (such as many yoga poses).
 The recovery is longer than the bone spur removal, requiring weight bearing on the heel for 6 weeks after the surgery, and approximately 3 months until the patient is able to walk in normal shoes.
-Additionally, there is a small chance that the bones won’t grow together (called a nonunion), which requires another surgery to address.
+Additionally, there is a small chance that the bones won't grow together (called a nonunion), which requires another surgery to address.

 Both total toe replacement (both sides) and hemiarthroplasty (half of the joint) have been investigated for the treatment of big toe arthritis.
 A good toe replacement would relieve pain, restore motion, and improve function.
 Also, it would be durable, and able to be revised if it were to fail.

-Unfortunately, there is insufficient evidence in the Orthopaedic studies to support the use of replacements for the big toe.
+Unfortunately, there is insufficient evidence in the orthopedic studies to support the use of replacements for the big toe.
 Many of the implants are complicated by early loosening of the implants, stiffness, and failure requiring complex revision surgeries.

 Synthetic Cartilage Implant

 Recently, the FDA approved an implant for use in the United States that has been used in the United Kingdom and Canada since 2009.
 In July 2016, the first synthetic cartilage implant was performed in the United States.
 During this procedure, the damaged cartilage is removed and replaced with a biocompatible, biomedical polymer implant.
-This provides a cartilage-like, compressible, low-friction and durable bearing surface.
+The implant provides a cartilage-like, compressible, low-friction and durable bearing surface.

 Unlike the fusion procedure, the patients may begin weight bearing immediately after the operation as tolerated.
 Two landmarks papers with two-year and five-year data have been recently published in the preeminent foot and ankle surgery journal.